oroinc/documentation/book/functional_tests.rst

         }
     }

-Now you can use this reference in you test:
+Now you can use this reference in your test:

 .. code-block:: php